 I am the author or editor of five books: France and European Integration: Toward a Transnational Polity?
 (Westport, Praeger, 2001) Les Etats-Unis et l'Europe face à la guerre d'Irak (Paris, L'Harmattan, 2005), Incorporating Professional Terminologies into the World's Languages: The Linguistic Engine of a Global Culture (The Mellen Press, 2010), How Globalizing Professions Deal with National Languages: Studies in Cultural Conflicts and Cooperation (The Mellen Press, 2010), and L'Union européenne et les Etats-Unis: processus, politiques et projets (2011).

-A sample of my recent publications include : « Promoting Sustainability through the Life Cycle Analysis » (Quebec : VertigO, 2012), « Climate Change, Water-Ag.
-Issues and Instability in the MENA Region » (Politique Etrangère, Fall 2013), « The Difficult Dialogue Between Neoclassical Economics and Ecological Economics » (France : La Vie des Idées, Winter 2013); “The Double Discipline of Neo-classical Economics” (Real-World Economics Review, 2015); “Culture/s and Sustainability” (The International Journal of Sustainability, 2016); and “China’s Global Acquisition of Energy” (Chinese Journal of Political Science, 2016).
+My recent publications include : « Promoting Sustainability through the Life Cycle Analysis » (Québec : VertigO, 2012); « Climate Change, Water-Ag.
+Issues and Instability in the MENA Region » (Politique Etrangère, Fall 2013); « The Difficult Dialogue Between Neoclassical Economics and Ecological Economics » (France : La Vie des Idées, Winter 2013); “The Double Discipline of Neo-classical Economics” (Real-World Economics Review, 2015); “Culture/s and Sustainability” (The International Journal of Sustainability, 2016); and “China’s Global Acquisition of Energy” (Chinese Journal of Political Science, 2016).

 PhD, Political Science; MA, Political Science, University of Toulouse, France; MA, History, University of Chambéry, France

 Courses offered in the past four years.

 ▹ indicates offered in the upcoming term[s]